IchthyologicalDev/logical-and-comparison-operators/README.md

 1. Follow the instructions on that page to get started

 ## Stuck?
-- You can find a video walkthrough of this exercise here:
 - You can also find a solution by checking out the `solution` branch

 ## Contributors